-Receivers may provide Persistent Storage on various types of physical media (spinning disks, solid-state drives, etc.).
-Any Persistent Storage is deemed separate from the ROUTE Cache storage.
-Management of any such Persistent Storage is considered proprietary and beyond the scope of this specification.

-ROUTE Cache Hierarchy Definition
+Application Context Cache Hierarchy Definition

 All data carried in files or packages of files is transmitted via ROUTE (Section 6.4).
-All files and packages received with a particular Application Context Identifier shall be provided in a single hierarchy accessible to the Broadcast Application with a unique prefix.
-How the base URI is formatted is beyond the scope of the present document as described in Section 5.3.
+All files and packages received signaling a particular Application Context Identifier shall be provided in a single hierarchy accessible to the Broadcast Application with a unique Base URI.
+The Base URI concept and its semantics are described in Section 5.3.

-The choice of whether a package or file is immediately stored to the ROUTE Cache on receipt within the ROUTE file stream or if the receiver chooses to defer storage until the particular broadcast data element is referenced is an implementation decision and beyond the scope of the present standard.
+The choice of whether a package or file is immediately stored to the Application Context Cache on receipt within the ROUTE file stream or if the receiver chooses to defer storage until the particular broadcast data element is referenced is a Receiver implementation decision.
 However, if the underlying Receiver Web Server cannot provide the requested content, an HTTP status code within the 400-series Client Error or 500-series Server Error is returned indicating that some error condition occurred [13].
 Typically, this is either 404 Not Found, 408 Request Timeout or 504 Gateway Timeout error, however, Broadcaster Applications should be constructed to deal with any HTTP status code when referencing resources.

 Similarly, the present document does not specify how frequently files and packages needed for the Broadcaster Application are transmitted nor how frequently application signaling metadata is sent.
 These decisions depend on several factors such as what time the Broadcaster Application functionality is actually needed during the program, how quickly the receiver needs to access the Broadcaster Application after the service is selected, and the overall bandwidth needed to carry Broadcaster Application resources, to list a few.
 These and other factors are likely different for every Broadcaster Application depending on its overall purpose.

-The broadcaster shall be responsible for defining and managing any hierarchy below the Application Context Identifier root directory through use of the directory and path mechanisms, specifically the FDT Content-Location header element [13], defined by the ROUTE file delivery protocol, as described in A/331 [1].
-Any hierarchy below the Application Context Identifier level can be constructed as desired.
+The broadcaster shall be responsible for defining and managing any hierarchy below the Application Context Cache root directory through use of the directory and path mechanisms, specifically the FDT Content-Location header element [13], defined by the ROUTE file delivery protocol, as described in A/331 [1].
+Any hierarchy below the Application Context Cache Base URI level can be constructed as desired.

 An example of how such a hierarchy could defined is described below.
-Figure 6.2 shows an example of such a hierarchy for AppContextID (ACID) B.
+Figure 6.2 shows an example of such a hierarchy for BaseURI B.

-Figure 6.2 Example ROUTE Cache hierachy.
+Figure 6.2 Example Application Context Cache Hierachy.

 As an example, presume that the broadcaster transmitted the ROUTE data such that the Broadcaster Application files are placed within the “Minor #2” directory in the hierarchy shown in Figure 6.2.
 Further, assume that the Broadcaster Application Entry Page is called "main.html".
 To launch the Broadcaster Application, the application signaling in this example provides the relative URI of "12/2/main.html" in the HTMLEntryPage.entryURL attribute of the HELD [3].
 Note that the local path is a convention defined by the broadcaster—it could just as easily have been called "red/green".
 The actual URL of the Broadcast Application would be

-<prefix>/12/2/main.html
+<BaseURI>/12/2/main.html

-Note that the receiver-created <prefix> portion of the URL is highlighted as bold.
-The Broadcaster Application would be able to reference any directory within its AppContextID hierarchy as designated by the green boxes in Figure 6.2 under the “ACID B” box.
+Note that the receiver-created <BaseURI> portion of the URL is highlighted as bold.
+The Broadcaster Application would be able to reference any directory corresponding to its AppContextID hierarchy as designated by the green boxes in Figure 6.2 under the “BaseURI B” box.